beldenge/camel-lab/README.md

     private String language;
 ```
 Right click EnrollmentApplication.java, `Run As --> Java Application`
-Examine logs

 Seeing serialization errors?
 We could fix this by making the Enrollment class implement serializable.
-Instead, let's convert it to Json.
+Instead, let's convert it to JSON.

 Add after the unmarshal processor:
 ```Java
 .marshal().json(JsonLibrary.Jackson)
 ```
-Remember to include the Jackson dependency.
+Be sure to include the Jackson dependency:
 ```XML
 		<dependency>
 			<groupId>org.apache.camel</groupId>